-- (f) This section shall remain in effect only until January 1, 2010, and as of that date is repealed, unless a later enacted statute, that is enacted before January 1, 2010, deletes or extends that date. - SEC.
-4. Section 80110 is added to the Water Code, to read: 80110. (a) The department shall retain title to all electricity sold by it to the retail end-use customers. - (b) The department shall be entitled to recover, as a revenue requirement, amounts and at the times necessary to enable it to comply with Section 80134, and shall advise the commission as the department determines to be appropriate.
-Those revenue requirements may include any advances made to the department for purposes of this division, or from the Department of Water Resources Electric Power Fund, and General Fund moneys expended by the department pursuant to the Governor's Emergency Proclamation dated January 17, 2001. - (c) For purposes of this division and except as otherwise provided in this section, the Public Utilities Commission's authority as set forth in Section 451 of the Public Utilities Code shall apply, except that any just and reasonable review under Section 451 shall be conducted and determined by the department.
-The commission may enter into an agreement with the department with respect to charges under Section 451 for purposes of this division, and that agreement shall have the force and effect of a financing order adopted in accordance with Article 5.5 (commencing with Section 840) of Chapter 4 of Part 1 of Division 1 of the Public Utilities Code, as determined by the commission.
-In no case shall the commission increase the electricity charges in effect on February 1, 2001, for residential customers for existing baseline quantities or usage by those customers of up to 130 percent of existing baseline quantities, until the department has recovered the costs of electricity it has procured for the electrical corporation's retail end-use customers as provided in this division. - (d) After the passage of a period of time after the effective date of this section as shall be determined by the commission, the right of retail end-use customers pursuant to Article 6
+26 SEC.
+4. Section 80110 is added to the Water Code, to read:

+27 80110. (a) The department shall retain title to all electricity 28 sold by it to the retail end-use customers.

+29 (b) The department shall be entitled to recover, as a revenue

+30 requirement, amounts and at the times necessary to enable it to 31 comply with Section 80134, and shall advise the commission as

+32 the department determines to be appropriate.
+Those revenue

+33 requirements may include any advances made to the department

+34 for purposes of this division, or from the Department of Water

+35 Resources Electric Power Fund, and General Fund moneys

+36 expended by the department pursuant to the Governor's

+37 Emergency Proclamation dated January 17, 2001.

+38 (c) For purposes of this division and except as otherwise

+39 provided in this section, the Public Utilities Commission's

+40 authority as set forth in Section 451 of the Public Utilities Code

+- shall apply, except that any just and reasonable review under 1 - 2 Section 451 shall be conducted and determined by the 3 - department.
+The commission may enter into an agreement with 4 - the department with respect to charges under Section 451 for - 5 purposes of this division, and that agreement shall have the force - 6 and effect of a financing order adopted in accordance with 7 Article 5.5 (commencing with Section 840) of Chapter 4 of Part - 8 1 of Division 1 of the Public Utilities Code, as determined by the - 9 commission.
+In no case shall the commission increase the - electricity charges in effect on February 1, 2001, for residential 10 - customers for existing baseline quantities or usage by those 11 - 12 eustomers of up to 130 percent of existing baseline quantities, - 13 until the department has recovered the costs of electricity it has - procured for the electrical corporation's retail end-use customers 14 - 15 as provided in this division. - 16 (d) After the passage of a period of time after the effective - 17 date of this section as shall be determined by the commission, the - 18 right of retail end-use customers pursuant to Article 6 - (commencing with Section 360) of Chapter 2.3 of Part 1 of 19 - Division 1 of the Public Utilities Code to acquire service from 20 - 21 other providers shall be suspended until the department no longer - 22 supplies electricity pursuant to this division. - 23 (e) The department shall have the same rights with respect to - 24 the payment by retail end-use customers for electricity sold by - 25 the department as do providers of electricity to those customers. - 26 (f) This section shall become operative on January 1, 2010.